-As I was driving down an all too familiar road in Alaska, I reminisced the many prayers and moments I had with God, including the prayer that kickstarted my move to Colorado.
-I remembered the empty feeling I had – knowing that I was doing all the right things but feeling utterly distant from God.
+As I was driving down an all too familiar road in Alaska, I reminisced about the many moments I had with God, including the prayer that kick-started my move to Colorado.
+I remembered the empty feeling I had – that I was doing all the right things but feeling distant from God.
 For a long time, I defaulted into this mentality simply because I didn’t know who I became in Christ.

 Accepting Christ is only the beginning, not the ultimate goal.
 Evangelism is vital, but so is discipleship. – Sitting at the feet of Rabbi Jesus by Ann Spangler & Lois Tverberg

-Why is it that we defaulted to unworthiness and brokenness when we became new in Christ?
-Why is it that we feel bad for thinking evil thoughts and condemn ourselves for the next several days… when the Word says we have Christ’s mind?
-Why is it that we fear what’s to come and complain when things don’t go our way when Jesus tells us to not worry about tomorrow?
+Why is it we still default to unworthiness and brokenness after we become new in Christ?
+Why is it we feel bad for thinking evil thoughts and condemn ourselves for the next several days… when the Word says we have Christ’s mind?
+Why is it we fear what’s to come and complain when things don’t go our way when Jesus tells us to not worry about tomorrow?

 …offer your bodies as a living sacrifice, holy and pleasing to God—this is your right and proper worship.
 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is—his good, pleasing, and perfect will.
 Romans 12:1-2

 It’s because of our lack of renewing our minds.
 We need to renew our minds and remind ourselves who we became in Christ.
 Worthy, whole, uncondemned.
-When Christ died for our sins, He died for all of it.
-Now it’s on us to be transformed by the renewing of our minds.
+When Christ died for our sins, He died for all of them.
+Now it’s on us to allow the renewing of our minds to transform us.
 I purposely didn’t run by my regular yearly routine, knowing that if I did this thing – renewing my mind – I would know what God’s will for me in the new year would be.
 For me, this was going beyond the minimum.
-This was a resolution in itself.
+This was a resolution.

 - Offer your body as a living sacrifice, holy and pleasing to God.